 The ?Trac Hacks site provides a wide collection of macros and other Trac plugins contributed by the Trac community.
 If you're looking for new macros, or have written one that you'd like to share with the world, please don't hesitate to visit that site.

 Developing Custom Macros

-Macros, like Trac itself, are written in the ?Python programming language and are developed as part of TracPlugins.
+Macros, like Trac itself, are written in the ?Python programming language.

 For more information about developing macros, see the ?development resources on the main project site.